-Did You Know: Did You Know?
-Lively is one of our top picks for hearing aids in 2022.
+Did You Know: Lively is one of our top picks for hearing aids in 2022.
 Visit our list of the best hearing aids to learn more!

 Here are Lively's results from my test:

 The results page is not a typical audiogram, but rather a functional descriptor of hearing.
-I like this because one of the things I spend a lot of time doing in clinical practice is explaining an audiogram graph that doesn't really follow any rules of graphing.
+I like this because one of the things I spend a lot of time doing in clinical practice is explaining an audiogram graph to my patients.
+The functional descriptor is much more user-friendly.

 Finally, I can click on a video and Lively's Head of Audiology explains my results.
 This is not a truly individualized explanation, but they clearly have several videos based on common patterns of hearing loss.
-Again, kudos for the open captions.
+Lively gets a thumbs-up for open captioning the video.

-They have all the features you need, including directional microphones for noise reduction, automatic and manual programs to easily adjust your devices in various settings, feedback control, and enough adjustment channels to allow Lively's audiologists to match the shape and severity of your loss very well.
+Lively offers three BTE hearing aid models: Lively 2 Lite, Lively 2 Plus, and Lively 2 Pro.
+Its hearing aids feature directional microphones for noise reduction, automatic and manual programs, feedback control, and enough adjustment channels to allow Lively's audiologists to expertly match the shape and severity of your hearing loss.

 I downloaded and installed the Lively App which, not surprisingly, is exactly the same as the ReSound/Beltone App.
 It provides basic volume and program control as well as more advanced features like custom frequency sharing, mixing for accessories, and tinnitus management.
-You can also adjust your hearing aid settings through the app.
+You can also select programmed listening environments such as “outdoors” or “restaurant.”

 On the hearing aid accessory side, Lively offers ReSound’s most popular wireless devices: the TV Streamer, MultiMic, and Phone Clip.

 All of these accessories use the 2.4 GHz wireless platform and allow users to hear and understand speech more accurately in the presence of background noise or when the source, like a TV, is beyond the ideal sweet spot for hearing aids (six feet).
 These devices are easy to configure and use, and they are, in my clinical experience, quite durable and provide a lot of benefits.
-I rarely sell only hearing aids, preferring instead to provide “hearing systems” that come with accessories and follow-up care.
-Because Lively’s prices are quite low for industry and accessory prices are very average (there’s historically very little markup on accessories), I think the company is an excellent option for the budget-conscious user.
+Plus, the accessory prices are average, so you won't need to break the bank to get some extra hearing support.